November 16, 2016

 Well, if turning on a faucet or flushing the toilet causes sewage to back up into your showers, drains or other water fixtures, you most likely have a clog in the main sewer line.

-The severity and location of a clog as well as the pipe conditions determines which of the following 3 tools your plumber will need to use:
+The severity and location of a clog as well as the pipe conditions determine which of the following 3 tools your plumber will need to use:

 An auger is a snake-like motorized tool that spins non-stop to break up clogs.
 It’s considered the first line of defense against simple clogs in secondary drains.
 Usually, if the clog can be removed with an auger, no additional services are needed.